agilogy/agilogy-blog/_drafts/pbt-shrinking-part2.md

 ### Solving the buggy shrinkers problem

 So, I know, I don't like bugs and I'm complaining like that was your fault.
 But, "hey, Jordi!" - you say - "good programmers write tests".
 And tests I write, indeed.
-But I want my shrinks to properly shrink whatever input I provide, and I'm not in the mood to be just writing examples and the shrinking and I expect of them.
+But I want my shrinks to properly shrink whatever input I provide, and I'm not in the mood to be just writing examples and the shrinking I expect of them.

 I'm leaving the mystery about how we test our shrinkers for a different post.
 Suffice to say that it is not easy.
 And, in case you want one spoiler, we don't test in isolation but integrated in the PBT library, that applies them repeatedly in search for the simplest example.